colugomusic/blink/README.md

 Every parameter has a UUID associated with it.
 Some standard UUIDs are defined in [/include/blink_std.h](/include/blink_std.h).

 UUIDs are unique to particular concepts, not specific parameters.
 For example "ca2529db-e7bd-4019-9a07-22aee24526d1" is a unique identifier which refers to the general concept of "pitch".
-If two different plugins each expose an envelope parameter which use this same identifier, Blockhead will automatically associate them together, enabling features such as cross-plugin manipulation and hotswitching.
+If two or more plugins each expose a parameter of the same type, which each use this same identifier, Blockhead will automatically associate them together, enabling features such as cross-plugin manipulation and hotswitching.